techsoft3d/ts3d-hc-collabServer/README.md

 ```

 ## Limitations
 Currently, this library does not sync ALL webviewer API calls.
-In particular any geometry creation is currently not synced but there are many other calls that are also not handled.
-The sync support is mostly geared towards viewing though some model manipulations like changing matrices on a node are also supported.
-In addition, if a new user joins only the camera is synced automatically, though you can provide your own code to sync other client states.
+While mesh and mesh instance creation is supported, support is not complete and many other calls that are also not handled.
+Also, if a new user joins only the camera is synced automatically, though you can provide your own code to sync other client states.
 Finally, the default HOOPS Communicator UI in some cases manages its own state that might not reflect the state of the webviewer.
-For now, it is recommended to use your own, custom UI for the collaboration server.
+For now, it is recommended to use your own, custom UI for the collaboration server to avoid those inconsistencies.

 Please let us know if you run into any problems or require support for specific functionality with regard to syncing.
 You can also of course add support yourself, either by forking the project or using the custom message mechanism of the library.